Picture archiving and communication system: Integration

 A full PACS should provide a single point of access for images and their associated data.
 That is, it should support all digital modalities, in all departments, throughout the organisation.

 However, until PACS penetration is complete, individual islands of digital imaging not yet connected to a central PACS may exist.
-These may take the form of a localized, modality-specific network of modalities, workstations and storage (a so-called "mini-PACS"), or may consist of a small cluster of modalities directly connected to reading workstations without long term storage or management.
+These may take the form of a localized, modality-specific network of modalities, workstations and storage (a so-called "mini-PACS"), or may consist of a small cluster of modalities directly connected to reading workstations without long-term storage or management.
 Such systems are also often not connected to the departmental information system.
 Historically, Ultrasound, Nuclear Medicine and Cardiology Cath Labs are often departments that adopt such an approach.

 More recently, Full Field digital mammography (FFDM) has taken a similar approach, largely because of the large image size, highly specialized reading workflow and display requirements, and intervention by regulators.
 The rapid deployment of FFDM in the US following the DMIST study has led to the integration of Digital Mammography and PACS becoming more commonplace.

 All PACS, whether they span the entire enterprise or are localized within a department, should also interface with existing hospital information systems: Hospital information system (HIS) and Radiology Information System (RIS).

-There are several data flowing into PACS as inputs for next procedures and back to HIS as results corresponding inputs:
+There are several kinds of data flowing into PACS as inputs for next procedures and back to HIS as results corresponding inputs:

 In: Patient Identification and Orders for examination.
-These data are sent from HIS to RIS via integration interface, in most of hospital, via HL7 protocol.
-Patient ID and Orders will be sent to Modality (CT,MR,etc) via DICOM protocol (Worklist).
+These data are sent from HIS to RIS via integration interface, in most hospitals, via the HL7 protocol.
+Patient ID and Orders will be sent to Modality (CT, MR, etc.) via the DICOM protocol (Worklist).
 Images will be created after images scanning and then forwarded to PACS Server.
 Diagnosis Report is created based on the images retrieved for presenting from PACS Server by physician/radiologist and then saved to RIS System.

 Out: Diagnosis Report and Images created accordingly.
 Diagnosis Report is sent back to HIS via HL7 usually and Images are sent back to HIS via DICOM usually if there is a DICOM Viewer integrated with HIS in hospitals (In most of cases, Clinical Physician gets reminder of Diagnosis Report coming and then queries images from PACS Server).

 Interfacing between multiple systems provides a more consistent and more reliable dataset: